China’s controversial Tsangpo hydropower dam in Tibet raises concerns in India

-Guwahati: After years of speculation, the Chinese Communist regime in Beijing has begun construction on a colossal hydropower dam in the Tibet Autonomous Region, prompting cautious observation and concerns in India.
+After years of speculation, the Chinese Communist regime in Beijing has begun construction on a colossal hydropower dam in the Tibet Autonomous Region, prompting cautious observation and concerns in India.

 The continuous hydroelectric activities on the Yarlung Zangbo/Tsangpo River in the seismically active Tibetan Plateau are feared to cause suffering for millions of people in the lower riparian countries, impacting their agriculture, fish production, and regular consumption.